 Make Yourself at Home

 Be conscious of the choices you make while you’re abroad.
-Believe me, you can still have a good time eating local food (mmm, blini and borscht), drinking local alcohol (did somebody say Gzhelka?), and exploring local shows (I will never forget the Bolshoi – and not because of the ballet).
+You will have an excellent time eating local food, drinking local drinks, and exploring local shows.